inetum-orleans/docker-devbox-ddb/docs/features/shell.md

 - `disabled`: Definition of the status of the feature.
 If set to True, all SmartCD automations will be disabled.
     - type: boolean
     - default: False
-- `aliases`: Allow the creation of aliases available only in ddb projects directories.
+- `aliases`: Allow the creation of aliases.
+    - type: dict[str, str]
+    - default: {}
+- `global_aliases`: For aliases matching those names, aliases will be declared globally instead of inside project only.
-    - type: object
+    - type: array
     - default: {}
 - `envignore`:
     When activating ddb for a project via `$(ddb activate)`, environment variables are saved before being updated.